 All professionals, including partners, undergo annual goal-setting and performance reviews.
-Each professional is evaluated on his or her attainment of agreed-upon goals, demonstration of the KPMG global behaviours, technical capabilities and business understanding.
+Each professional is evaluated on his or her attainment of agreed-upon goals, demonstration of the KPMG global behaviours and technical capabilities.
 These evaluations are conducted by performance managers and partners who are in a position to assess their performance and propose a performance rating.